ACM SIGMETRICS sponsors three major awards to recognize important contributions in the area of performance evaluation.

-Please submit all nominations by May 1, 2013 to Erich Nahum at this email address: email@example.com.
+Please submit all nominations by April 15, 2014.
+An email address for submission will be posted closer to the date.
 Please include "Rising Star" in the subject header.
 It is preferable that the nominator collect all materials and send them in a single e-mail.

 Nominations for the award must include: